aagricola/17-ED/week-8_Functions-Arrays/README.md

 ## Creative Process Journal

 This is really meant to help you keep track of your progression.
 Start doing researching towards your final project.
 The final project will be largely lead by your own personal interests and desires, utilizing new acquired skills.
-Read the reading about what a creative process journal is in this weeks resource folder.
-Let that guide you
+Read the reading about what a creative process journal in in this weeks resource folder.
+Let that guide you.
+This will also help when you present your final project.

 ## Project 2: Systems: World, Body, Machine